Plotprojects/plot-titanium-module/readme.md

 Sends the handled geotriggers obtained from popGeotriggers().
 Only call this method once per call to popGeotriggers().
 Only to be called from the Geotrigger Handler.

+### Function reference - Segmentation ###

+More information about this feature can be found on our documentation page: [http://www.plotprojects.com/documentation#appcelerator_segmentation](http://www.plotprojects.com/documentation#appcelerator_segmentation)

 _plot.setStringSegmentationProperty(property, value)_

 Sets a string property for the device on which notifications can be segmented.